openclarity/docs.openclarity.io/content/docs/vmclarity/_index.md

 - Rootkit detection

 The pluggable scanning infrastructure uses several tools that can be enabled/disabled on an individual basis.
-VMClarity normalizes, merges and provides a robust visualization of the results from these various tools.
+VM Security normalizes, merges and provides a robust visualization of the results from these various tools.

 These tools include: